 - Subject-specific Drop-down sessions

-In whatever form the intervention takes, it will always be delivered by qualified education staff, whether they be academy teaching staff or external providers.
+In whatever form the bespoke curriculum support takes, it will always be delivered by qualified education staff, whether they be academy teaching staff or external providers.